Pennsylvania

 Vilna Congregation (Vilnius synagogue) in Philadelphia

 A rather unique Lithuania-related site is the Vilna Congregation, named after Vilnius, the capital of Lithuania (Vilna being its old Russian name).
-This is a synagogue located in a house once owned by a Jewish person from Vilnius.
-He promised to God that should his business succeed, he'd donate his home for the religion (and this is what happened).
+This is a synagogue located in a house once owned by Shapiro, a Jewish person from Vilnius.
+He promised God that should his business succeed, he'd donate his home for the religion (and this is what happened).
+He cquired the building in 1915 and registered it as synagogue in 1922.
+The inscription chiselled in stone above the entrance reads (in Hebrew script) - "The Avraham Aba Bar Shapira and Men of Vilna Synagogue established in the year 5665".

-Eventually, the original "People of Vilnius" who worshipped there have left the area and the synagogue is now kept by the Chabad Lubavitch movement.
-While it has few worshippers, the rabbis seek to keep it open and are trying to add a ritual bath there.
+Eventually, the original "Men of Vilnius" who worshipped there have left the area and the synagogue is now kept by the Chabad Lubavitch movement.
+While it has few worshippers, the rabbis seek to keep it open.

 The word "Vilna" is still visible on numerous locations inside.
 The synagogue, however, has collected donor plaques from the area's other synagogues, so, not every plaque is originating at Vilna Synagogue.
 There is also the establishment charter on the second floor, as well as newspaper clippings about the synagogue's history and the images of the synagogue founders who came from Vilnius.